Public Road Strategic Corridor Plan

-The FPRWG meets monthly and has begun providing input to the City’s project consultant, Fox Tuttle Hernandez Transportation Group.
-These members bring varied backgrounds and are providing diverse points of view on possible transportation improvements from a residential and local business owner perspective.
-The consultant will use this citizen feedback as guidance for final plans for City Council consideration later this summer.
+The FPRWG met monthly from February through July, and provided direction and input to the City’s project consultant, Fox Tuttle Hernandez Transportation Group.
+These members brought varied backgrounds and diverse points of view on possible transportation improvements from a residential and local business perspective.
+The consultant has utilized this citizen input as guidance for the final plan that will be presented for City Council consideration in August

 |Andre DeBakker||Gerry Morrell||Richard Ross|

 |Anji Redmond||Jeremy Simon||

 Public Road is an inviting place that is safe and accessible to everyone.

 Update the infrastructure to meet the changing needs in downtown.